Submissions

 - This submission meets the requirements outlined in the Author Guidelines.

-- This submission has not been previously published, nor has it been before another journal for consideration.
+- This submission has not been previously published, nor has it been published before in another journal for consideration.

 - All tables and figures have been numbered and labeled.